PIesPnuema/CiscoCodeSnippets/README.md

     },
 ```

-- Just be sure to verify your code prints correct afterward
+- Just be sure to verify your code prints correctly afterward

 ## How to use the snippets

 ###### The file extension must be the correct language for the snippets you wish to use unless you created a ***Global User Snippet File***.
-In the Figure (3-1) the name of the File is R1.ios the ***.ios*** has to be set to use the ***cisco.json*** snippets from the repo.
+In Figure (3-1) the name of the File is R1.ios the ***.ios*** has to be set to use the ***cisco.json*** snippets from the repo.

 ##### Cisco.json prefix Structure
 - Here we are using the ***cisco.ios*** snippets.
 	- Every snippet ***prefix*** was prefixed with the character  "c" to allow every snippet to populate inside the snippet menu box.
-		- After the character "c" the snippets will be under the category for which the snippets purpose falls under.
+		- After the character "c" the snippets will be under the category for which the snippet's purpose falls under.
 So far there are 3 main categories
 			- p == protocol (bgp, ospf, eigrp, ipsec, acl, rpvst+)
 			- l2 == Layer 2 snippets (switchport, Access/trunk)
-			- l3 == Layer 3 snippets (Layer 3 port-channels, layer 3 SVIs)
+			- l3 == Layer 3 snippets (Layer 3 port-channel, layer 3 SVIs)

-- If you do not know the snippets prefix simply type "c" then use ***DOWN ARROW*** to search for the snippet.
+- If you do not know the snippet prefix simply type "c" and then use ***DOWN ARROW*** to search for the snippet.

 ![Look up example](/resources/figure3-1.png)
 Figure (3-1)